go-aah/docs/server-extension.md

-Title: aah Server Extension
+Title: aah Server Extension Point
 Desc: aah server exposes the App and Request life cycle stages as server events, i.e. called Server Extension Point.
 Function signature is same as events (aah.EventCallbackFunc signature).
-Keywords: server extension point, aah server extension, extension point, server events, callback, events
+Keywords: server extension point, aah server extensions, extension point, server events, callback, events
 ---
-# aah Server Extension
+# aah Server Extension Point

 aah go server exposes the App and Request life cycle stages as server events.
 It is called as Server Extension Point.
 Function signature is same as events (`aah.EventCallbackFunc`).
 By default given function executed as they are added sequence unless `priority` is specified.

 aah Server events are executed synchronously.

-**Note:** For `OnRequest`, `OnPreReply`, `OnAfterReply` you can only register/add one event callback function.
+**Note:** For `OnRequest`, `OnPreAuth`, `OnPostAuth`, `OnPreReply`, `OnAfterReply` you can only register/add one event callback function.

 Reference to [Event Emitter/Publisher](event-publisher.html).